+MUSIC

 Music is a multifaceted subject, allowing students to develop the interdependent skills of performance, composition, analysis and listening.
-The diverse requirements of the course allows those who love music to develop their musicianship while cultivating a lifelong love of music.
+The diverse requirements of the course allow those who love music to develop their musicianship while cultivating a lifelong love of music.

-The course and how you are assessed.
+THE COURSE AND HOW YOU ARE ASSESSED.

 Component 1: Performing

 - Non-examined assessment: externally assessed

 - 30% of the qualification

 - 60 marks

 Component 2: Composing

-- Non-examined assessment: externally assessed

-- 30% of the gualification
+- Non-examined assessment: externally assessed 30% of the qualification

 - 60 marks

 Component 3: Appraising

-- Written examination: 2 hours 10 minutes

-- 40% of the gualification
+- Written examination: 2 hours 10 minutes 40% of the gualification

 - 100 marks

-Music A Level is a vital subject for any student who aspires to perform professionally and/or teach and work in the arts, music industry, education, events or arts coordination, arts administration and music technology.
+OPPORTUNITIES Music A Level is a vital subject for any student who aspires to perform professionally and/or teach and work in the arts, music industry, education, events or arts coordination, arts administration and music technology.
 It is also a valuable fourth subject for the application into medicine, enabling the applicant to stand out from the crowd and demonstrate a wealth of complementary skills.
+ENTRANCE REQUIREMENTS ESSENTIAL: Grade 5 in Music